 Shown here is the handsome Kodak No. 1A Series III with a carrying case; I’m not sure if it’s a genuine Kodak case though.
-The long knurled knob above the shutter and opposite the viewfinder adjusts the ‘rise and slide’ mechanism.
+The long knurled knob above the shutter and opposite the viewfinder adjusts the ‘rise’ mechanism.
 You turn the screw until you think you’ve corrected the keystoning (ex; tilted-in building from pointing the camera up) enough.
 As I said in the introduction, you can’t see the effect in the viewfinder, so you’ll have to guess how much correction is needed, and whether or not it’s framed correctly.
 In the picture it’s in the center position, between the two ‘U’ shaped cut-outs; that’s where you want it to be for normal picture taking.

 The camera is extended and ready to shoot in the ‘portrait’ orientation with the kickstand down.
 The Stylus for the autographic feature is stored along the lens board on the left side as you shoot, or right in this picture.

 The back of the camera shows the red window for seeing the shot number on the film backing paper.
 The long slot is for recording information on Kodak’s special Autographic film: to do that you use the included stylus to move the ‘door’ down and out of the way, and write your message or shooting data in the area of the slot; and then hold it up to the light for a moment and allow it to ‘burn’ in.
 The chrome winding knob is on the top right; it should only turn one way, if it turns both ways, the gears are stripped, but it should still be usable.

 The camera in the folded up position.
 The serial number is located under the ‘Kodak’ leveling stand.

 The camera comes apart using by pressing a button by the winding knob.
 The film is loaded on the left side, with the empty spool on the right.
 The back contains a film pressure plate and red window.